 In Greek mythology, Echidna belonged to a class of monsters called Drakons, which translates to Dragon.
 Echidna was a female dragon or dracaena.
 The ancient Greeks imagined dragons that looked slightly different from modern interpretations, with the ancient dragons in Greek myths resembling giant serpents.

-Echidna possessed the upper half of a woman and the lower body of a serpent.
-Echidna was a fearsome monster who is known as the mother of monsters, as she and her mate, Typhon created several monstrous offspring.
+Echidna possessed the upper half of a woman and the lower body of a serpent and was a fearsome monster who is known as the mother of monsters, as she and her mate, Typhon created several monstrous offspring.
 Echidna’s children are some of the most feared and famous monsters to be found in Greek mythology.

 Echidna was believed to represent the natural rotting and decay of the Earth.
 Echidna, therefore, represented stagnant, foul-smelling water, slime, disease, and sickness.